dhirdhir1997/Waypoint_obstacle_avoidance_robot/README.md

         {-0.5, -0.4, 0.2}, // Example obstacle 2 (center: [-0.5, -0.4], diameter: 0.2)
         {0.7, -0.7, 0.5}   // Example obstacle 3 (center: [0.7, -0.7], diameter: 0.5)

-2. The robot is point object
+2. The robot is a point object